What Are Storage Unit Prices?

 How to Save Money on Storage Unit Cost

-Storage unit prices can be high, and the additional costs associated with renting a space can quickly add up.
+Storage unit costs can be high, and the additional costs associated with renting a space can quickly add up.
 One way to save money on storage unit rentals is to rent the cheapest unit you can find, but there are other ways to save without giving up the options you want.

 - Shop around.
 Compare storage unit prices from several companies to find the price and amenities that work the best for you and your storage needs.